Openhab-Nodes/website/content/en/userguide/rules.md

 tags = ["rules"]
 +++

-This chapter introduces you to to openHAB X Rules.
-A Rule, in contrast to a Flow or Flow Graph follows a strict Trigger-Condition-Action schema.
-Control flow options like if-then-else are not supported.

-OHX Rules share this "limitation", on purpose.
+This chapter introduces you into the concepts of openHAB X Rules, its limitations and its extensibility via Scripts.

 Rules do not have the goal to replace complex, control flow driven scripts and are defined in a declarative way.
 This allows to offer an easy to grasp, graphical Rule Editor and Rule sharing.
-The provided means, explained throuout this chapter, still allow for powerful, expressive rules.

-You can list, create and modify Rules on the <a href="" class="demolink">Rules</a> page.
+That's why you will not find a step-by-step "how to create a Rule" guide in this chapter.
+It's really self-explanatory, but the <a href="" class="demolink">Rules</a> page also includes context help and assistants for most steps.

 Rule Purpose
-: In most cases you are covered with [*Channel Links*](/userguide/linkchannels).
+: In most cases you are covered with [*Thing Connections*](/userguide/thing_connections).
 If you only want to interconnect devices from different vendors, you will not even need to use Rules.
 Chose the right tool for the right task!

 Examples for Rules are:

 * Switch off a specific light bulb, 5 minutes after it has been switched on.
 But only if no motion sensor movement has been registered.
 * Turn on the garden sprinkler every day at 7 in the morning in the months from May-Oct.
 Turn it off after 10 mins if the last 3 days had a mid-day temperature above 30°C otherwise after 5 mins.

+The next section talks about Non-Rules and how you would realize certain scenarios in openHAB X in the idiomatic way.

-Non-Rules are:
+## Non-Rules

+If your rules reads like "Turn on all hallway lights", the easier and more ideomatic approch is to use [*Group*](/userguide/groups).
+If you don't want those groups to appear in user-interfaces, just tag them as "no-ui" or similar and make use of [*State Filters*](/userguide/thing_connections).

-* A complex trigger like "If a USB device from 'Tamahachi' has been connected".
-This should be implemented as an Addon instead.
+A very hardware or service specific trigger or condition like "If a USB device from 'Tamahachi' has been connected" is a candidate for an Addon.
+Just expose a **Thing** and act on that *Things* state.
 Addons can be written in a multitude of languages, also script languages like Javascript, check out the [developer page](/developer/addons).
-* "Turn on all hallway lights".
-Create a [*Group*](/userguide/linkchannels#groups) instead.
-*

-Efficieny
-: The rule engine is fast and low on memory.
-10000 rule executions a second is not an issue; talking about the Raspberry Pi Zero with 1 Ghz single core processor only.
-You can tune the engine to your needs, configuring the rules executed in parallel (default is 5), default maximum run-time (default: 5 minutes).

-Security
-: All rules are executed in the same process.
-A malicous Rule Module () The engine and available rule modules are not extendable via addons, but ony by reviewed code contributions to the source code repository.
+If you think of an English sentence equivalent of your rule and it contains a lot of "ifs" and "else" and "repeats", it might make sentence to write a scripted solution instead.
+Find details in the [Scripts Section](#scripts) of this chapter.

 ## A Rule

 A Rule consists of a **Name**, a unique **ID** and optional **Triggers**, **Conditions** and **Actions**.
 Rules are the fundament for *Scenes* and *Time based actions*.

 <img class="tutimage" src="/img/doc/rules.png">

 <section class="card border-success p-3 mb-2">
     <h5>Triggers</h5>